-Cherry Blossom Festival to mark DC’s pandemic comeback
+Cherry Blossom Festival marks DC’s pandemic comeback

 This year’s cherry blossom trees will reach peak bloom between March 22 and 25, according to National Park Service estimates.
 The festival kicks off with a March 20 opening ceremony and runs through April 17, with concerts and other events, including a big parade on Saturday April 9.

-The weather isn’t exactly cooperating at the moment.
-Snow and freezing rain are expected this weekend.
-But that shouldn’t hurt development of the trees, said Mike Litterst, Park Service spokesman for the National Mall.
+The weather isn’t exactly cooperating this weekend.
+Snow and freezing rain are expected.
+But that shouldn’t hurt, said Mike Litterst, Park Service spokesman for the National Mall.
 Temperatures below 27 degrees can damage the blooms — something that happened in 2017, when a late frost killed about half the blossoms.

+Trees in some Washington neighborhoods have begun to blossom but not around the Tidal Basin — the main focus for tourists and photographers.

 During a recent even announcing this year’s plans, D.C.
 Mayor Muriel Bowser said, “We want D.C. to be the face of spring for the nation.
 Let me say, without equivocation, that D.C. is open!”